codehearts/shpy/README.md

-`createStub SPY`                | Alias for `createSpy` `getSpyCallCount SPY`           | Outputs the number of invocations of a spy `wasSpyCalledWith SPY [ARG]...` | Verify a spy was called with the given arguments on its first invocation `examineNextSpyCall SPY`        | Advances the invocation to check when calling `wasSpyCalledWith`<br>This causes `wasSpyCalledWith` to verify the second invocation, etc
+`createStub SPY`                | Alias for `createSpy` `getSpyCallCount SPY`           | Outputs the number of invocations of a spy `wasSpyCalledWith SPY [ARG]...` | Verify a spy was called with the given arguments on its first invocation `getArgsForCall SPY NUM`        | Get list of arguments passed to spy on a given call number (first call is 1) `examineNextSpyCall SPY`        | Advances the invocation to check when calling `wasSpyCalledWith`<br>This causes `wasSpyCalledWith` to verify the second invocation, etc
 `cleanupSpies`                  | Clean up any temporary directories created for spies